-To start monitoring traffic in Rank Tracker, open any of your projects and go to 'Preferences > Google Analytics Settings'.
+To start monitoring your sessions in RankTracker, open any of your projects, and go to 'Preferences > Google Analytics Settings'.

 It would be convenient to add the Ranking Page(s) column.
 In case there are multiple pages ranking for the same keyword (in the same or different search engines), sessions and bounce rates for them will be displayed in the same order, separated by a semicolon.

-To check the hidden traffic your site gets, select some keywords in your Workspace, then hit the Update Traffic button and choose the Organic Traffic option.
-Click on the settings icon and select Rank Tracker's 'Calculated traffic'.
+To check the organic traffic you get, select keywords in your Workspace, hit the Update Traffic button, and choose the Organic Traffic option.
+Click on the settings icon and select RankTracker's 'Organic traffic'.